Iowa Assessments (Iowa Test)

 Mathematics-Computation:

-In the Computation section, students are given math problems to test their ability to compute equations.
-Each list of answers will include and answer choice that says “N”, which means the correct answer is not given.
+In the Computation Section, students are given math problems that test their ability to solve equations.
+Each list of response options includes an answer choice that says “N”, which means the correct answer is not given.

 Iowa Assessments Math-Computation Sample Question